AUTOBarge/autobargesim/templates-do_not_publish/class_doc.md

 ## About
 Describe the basic functionality of the class.

+## Dependencies
+Mention any third party libraries or Matlab toolboxes that do not come with the base package of Matlab

 ## Features
 Describe the methods (functions) available for the user.
 For example:
 This is an example for the above using the [Sine function in Matlab](https://www.mathworks.com/help/matlab/ref/sin.html)